P1Gaming/P1-OM-Info/src/Programming/unity.md

 Specifically:

 ### Compassion Prototype
 The Compassion Prototype is where we prototype features that may or may not be in the final product.
-After the exam, your first tasks will most likely be from the prototype unless you will be joining a Crew.
+After the Join Task, your first tasks will most likely be from the prototype unless you will be joining a Crew.
 The style guide is ot enforced here but is highly encouraged to follow it anyway.
 To learn more about the Compassion Prototype check out this section: *[HERE](./CPrototype.md)*.
 To learn more about Crews check this out: **link added soon**
 - The Unity version for the prototype is 2020.3.37f1 (You didn't know that).
 - If you don't have it you can download it *[HERE](https://unity.com/releases/editor/whats-new/2020.3.37)*.
 Don't use other versions, yes I know 2020.3.34f1 is 99% the same, it cause problems.